 Ojeda is a very good boy, as far as the Empire is concerned… [he] stuck around 24 years in the Army, rising to the title of major in the heartbreaking wars of Afghanistan and Iraq.
 He now teaches at the Junior Reserve Officers’ Training Corps (JROTC).
 This might be the most sinister propaganda organization in America.

 Pemberton adds that we should not be fooled by the “single Trump to progressive convert” that is being offered.
 It might be tempting to be drawn to someone who at first glance seems like the perfect person to beat Trump in 2020.
-But as the old saying goes, ‘if something is too good to be true, it probably is‘.
+But as the old saying goes, ‘if something seems too good to be true, it probably is’.

 In short, it seems like it’s probably best to stick with Bernie for 2020, too…